promesante/promesante.github.io/_posts/2019-08-14-clojure_graphql_fullstack_learning_project_part_1.md

   * [Subscription to Lacinia Pedestal back end: Getting just the first event][re-graph-issue1]
   * [Queries and Mutations: websockets or HTTP?][re-graph-issue2]

-To be able to go on, for each of them, I've implemented the workarounds depicted in the issues just above, and shared them in my own [fork][re-graph-fork] of re-graph.
+To be able to go on, for each of them, I've implemented the workarounds depicted in those issues, and shared in my own [fork][re-graph-fork] of re-graph.
 In this fork, each of those workarounds has its own commit.
 Hence, re-graph dependency in this project references this fork.
 As its JAR file is not available online, in order to have this dependency resolved, this fork should be cloned and installed locally, running `lein install` in the cloned fork's root directory.

 ### GraphiQL ###

 On the server side, ["The Fullstack Tutorial for GraphQL"](https://www.howtographql.com) is based on [graphql-yoga](https://github.com/prisma/graphql-yoga) which, in turn, comes with [GraphQL Playground](https://github.com/prisma/graphql-playground) out of the box, as its “GraphQL IDE”.

 On the other hand, [Lacinia Pedestal](https://github.com/walmartlabs/lacinia-pedestal) comes with [GraphiQL](https://github.com/graphql/graphiql).
+So, we will use GraphiQL.

 When you need to access queries or mutations which require the user to be authenticated, whereas [GraphQL Playground](https://github.com/prisma/graphql-playground) lets you set the corresponding token in the IDE, [GraphiQL](https://github.com/graphql/graphiql) takes it as a configuration.